Contact Centre

 Unsurprisingly, these are industries which touch every consumer, where the main players have millions of customers each.
 Outsourcing is a key component of the service strategy of most companies at this scale.

-Around 15 years ago, the ATO (Australian Taxation Office) set in train a trend for Government departments and agencies to also outsource contact centres (although in 2023/2024 under the Labour Government this was wound back around 30%).
 The security and technology environments are just as strict for the outsourcing companies in Australia as for the Government’s own contact centres, but outsourcing provides the added advantage of flexibility to respond to the peaks and trophs caused by new Government initiatives or unplanned events.
 In fact, contact centre outsourcers were instrumental to the management of the Government’s COVID response, scaling up to thousands of additional contact centre agents at both a State and Federal level.

 At the local Government level, councils typically outsource contact centres for after-hours coverage, as they need to be available for emergencies around the clock.
+While councils prefer to outsource to providers in their State, most show flexibility and prioritise the best value for money and quality of service.

 Where do Australian companies outsource contact centre services?